mvaganov/CmdLineAsteroids/notes.md

 ```

 `voice`
+There is some Circle specific logic written in Program.cs right here.
+It should really be in the Circle class instead.

 This is a method extraction refactor, and it helps create a Single Point Of Truth for our circle logic.

-If we implement a similar function in Polygon, we can use a similar draw function to draw the polygon
+If we implement a similar function in Polygon, we can use a similar draw function, like DrawCircle, to draw the polygon

+`scene`
+Polygon.cs
 ```
 ...
 		public static bool IsInPolygon(IList<Vec2> poly, Vec2 pt) {